AdobeDocs/marketo-learn.en/help/cross-channel-marketing/seo-and-ppc-watch.md

 ---
 title: - How to optimize your SEO efforts with Marketo
 description: Watch how to implement steps for success to create beneficial SEO and PPC strategies.
-feature: ??? - select one or more from: https://adobe.ly/3JfnRW9
-topic: ??? - select 0 or more from: https://adobe.ly/3NRHfMp
 role: User
 level: Beginner
 kt: 10730